Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: Introduction

-In other words, time and space are decoupled.
-What is more, we assume that the manifold is complete.
-This ensures that the Dirac operator is self-adjoint, see \cite{selfa}, a property we use for the conservation of energy or for estimates of norms in terms of this operator.
+The function $\phi$ is assumed to be strictly positive for all $t$; let us remark that, after a change of variable on time, one may take $\phi$ equal to $1$.
+The structure \eqref{struct} implies means, in simple words, that time and space are decoupled.
+What is more, we assume that the manifold is complete: this ensures that the Dirac operator is self-adjoint (see \cite{selfa}), a property that is crucial in order to guarantee a unitary dynamics, and that we use for the conservation of energy or for estimates of norms in terms of this operator.
 The same assumption is made in \cite{wave01}.

-The function $\phi$ is assumed to be strictly positive for all $t$.
-Let us remark that with a change of variable on time, one may take $\phi$ equal to $1$.
+Within this setting, we will show that equation $(\D+m)u=0$ can be written in the more convenient form